KennyVilella/excavator_simulator_mujoco/model/excavator/README.md

 x_J = x_K + JK * cos(angle_JKL + alpha),
 z_J = z_K + JK * sin(angle_JKL + alpha),
 ```
-where **JK** is a is a constant that can be calculated from the grid geometry, and
+where
 ```
 alpha = arcsin((z_L + z_M - z_K) / KL).
 ```
 Note that `arcsin` is used as `alpha` is expected to be between -90 and 90 degrees.

 From the **I** and **J** coordinates, it is possible to calculate the distance **IJ**, and then the position of **J'** using the (constant) length **JJ'** of the piston rod.
-It is also possible to calculate the angle of the arm/bucket piston relative to the horizontal
+It is also possible to calculate the angle of the arm/bucket piston relative to the horizontal plane
 ```
 angle_ah_piston = arcsin((z_J - z_I) / IJ).
 ```
 Note that `arcsin` is used as `angle_ah_piston` is expected to be between -90 and 90 degrees.
-In the excavator model, `angle_ah_piston` should be measured relative to the segment **HM**, as it is on the schematic above, that is the angle `angle_arm - angle_ah_piston`.
+In the excavator model, `angle_ah_piston` should be measured relative to the segment **HM**, as it is shown on the schematic above, that is the angle `angle_arm - angle_ah_piston`.

-From the **L** and **J** coordinates, it is possible to calculate the angle of the side link relative to the horizontal
+From the **L** and **J** coordinates, it is possible to calculate the angle of the side link relative to the horizontal plane
 ```
 angle_side_link = arccos((x_J - x_M - x_L) / JL).
 ```
 Note that `arccos` is used as `angle_side_link` is expected to be between 0 and 180 degrees.
-In the excavator model, `angle_side_link` should be measured relative to the segment **ML**, as it is on the schematic above, that is the angle `angle_arm + angle_bucket + angle_side_link`.
+In the excavator model, `angle_side_link` should be measured relative to the segment **ML**, as it is shown on the schematic above, that is the angle `angle_arm + angle_bucket + angle_side_link`.

-Finally, it is also necessary to calculate the angle of the H link relative to the IJ segment
+Finally, it is also necessary to calculate the angle of the H link relative to the **IJ** segment
 ```
 angle_h_link = 2 pi - angle_KJI = pi - angle_side_link + angle_ah_piston + angle_LJK.
 ```